gitext-rs/git-stack/docs/reference.md

 Note:
 - This can be used to override `stack.auto-fixup` during a `--rebase`.

+### `git stack --repair`

+This attempts to clean up stacks
+- If you commit directly on a parent stack, this will update the dependent stacks to be on top of that new commit
+- If you used `git rebase`, then the stack will be split in two.
+This will merge them.

 ### `git stack --push`

 Push all "ready" development branches to your `stack.push-remote`.